abhinavpramod/CODSOFT/README.md

 # CODSOFT PYTHON PROGRAMMING
-this is GUI based to do list application created using python.
+Task 1:this is GUI based to do list application created using python.
 It allows users to create and update their list.